aschuerch/Microbial-Genomics-2018/_episodes/08-quality-control.md

 1. Quality control - Assessing quality using FastQC
 2. Quality control - Trimming and/or filtering reads (if necessary)
 3. Align reads to reference genome
-4. Perform post-alignment clean-up
-5. Variant calling
+4. Variant calling
+5a.
+Clustering variants

+3a.
+Assembly
+4a.
+Annotation
+5a.
+Pangenome analysis
+6a.
+Clustering presence and absence of genes

+7. Comparison of clustering methods
+8. Data visualization

 These workflows in bioinformatics adopt a plug-and-play approach in that the output of one tool can be easily used as input to another tool without any extensive configuration.
 Having standards for data formats is what